 More information on how to enter your timetable preferences for Dual-Delivery classes will be available on the Class Timetable page.
 Please note, FFAM students undertaking activities on the Southbank campus may have a different process for choosing their timetable, and should refer to that process for further information.

 All activities (classes) will be online for Online Subjects, so you should choose your preferences and manage your allocations at your preferred time and day to enable a clash-free timetable.

 Campus-based (in-person) subjects

-If you need to enrol in a Campus-based (in-person) subject as part of your course requirements but are unable to return to Melbourne in time for classes or unable to attend campus for whatever reason, you should book a course planning appointment to discuss your options for study in 2021.
-Your course planning advisor can help you plan your course and study plan to account for your inability to return to campus at the start of semester and your requirement for online classes.
+If you need to enrol in a Campus-based (in-person) subject as part of your course requirements but are unable to return to Melbourne in time for classes or unable to attend campus for whatever reason, you should book a course planning appointment to discuss your options for study in 2022.
+Your course planning adviser can help you plan your course and study plan to account for your inability to return to campus at the start of semester and your requirement for online classes.

 All students attending campus will need to meet the University’s COVID-19 vaccination requirement.
 If you are enrolled in subjects with on-campus components, you must validate your COVID-19 vaccination status with the University.

 Students who do not meet the University’s vaccination requirement will need to meet with a course adviser to discuss their study options.